 So you’ve gained a new client, amazing!
-Post shoot, keep the lines of communication wide open and let them know you’re readily available for any other life events that they have coming up.
+Post shoot, keep the lines of communication wide open.
+Let them know you’re readily available for any other life events that they have coming up.
 Shot an engagement shoot?
 Give them 10% off their wedding portraits or add in a free print to the quote.
 Got a client interested in a Maternity Shoot?
 Tell them if they book both a Maternity and Newborn Shoot, they’ll receive a discount!
-Same for a family shoot, suggest to them that recreating an image further down the line would be a fun way to show how the family is growing up, and offer them an incentive that’s right for you!
+Same for a family shoot.
+Suggest to them that recreating an image further down the line would be a fun way to show how the family is growing up!
+Offer them an incentive that’s right for you!

 Your clients obviously love the work you do, so try to make the most of it!
 Offer them a referral link or code to share with their friends, family, baby group etc!
-For example, if one of your existing clients recommends you to a friend who then books a shoot, the existing client who referred you could get a discount off their next session and the new client could receive some free prints, offer whatever works best for you!
-If you can afford to go bigger, you could start a points system, where the existing client gets 1 point for each new client they bring to you, and when they reach a certain number of points, they receive a free mini session!
+For example, if one of your existing clients recommends you to a friend who then books a shoot, the existing client who referred you could get a discount off their next session.
+The new client could then receive some free prints, offer whatever works best for you!
+If you can afford to go bigger, you could start a points system.
+An existing client gets 1 point for each new client they bring to you, and when they reach a certain number of points, they receive a free mini session!
 It’s understandable if you’re hesitant to offer discounts, but it’s a really helpful way to gain and keep clients!

 Utilise Social Media

 After identifying your ideal client and knowing where they can be found, use that knowledge to your advantage!
 A couple of tips for my top 3 platforms –